 - The success rate at which a dog breed is able to obey a known command on the first attempt.
 As you may have guessed, the higher the success rate, the smarter the dog.

-Similarly, only recognized dog breeds were considered and participated in the trials.
-No mixed dog breeds participated.
+Similarly, only dog breeds recognized by the AKC or CKC participated in the trials.
+That said, no mixed dog breeds participated, such as the wicked-smart Labradoodle.

-And as one of the top 100 most popular breeds in America, Dalmatians were fortunate enough to qualify for the intelligence list.
+There is good news, though.
+The Dalmatian breed is recognized by both North American kennel clubs.
+Dalmatians are also one of the top 100 most popular breeds in America, which meant there were enough sample sizes to qualify for the rankings.

 Dalmatians performed fairly well!
 As a matter of fact, they performed far better than most dog breeds.
-Coming in at the 62nd place, Dalmatians were put into the “above average intelligent” class with 30 other dog breeds.
+Coming in at 62nd place, Dalmatians were put into the “above average intelligent” class with 30 other dog breeds.
+Not too bad if you ask me.

 On the other hand, Dalmatians were able to obey a known command on the first attempt with a 70% or better success rate.
-In other words, Dalmatians are obedient dogs!
+In other words, Dalmatians are highly obedient dogs too!

 Dalmatians vs. “Smartest” Dog Breeds